 It doesn’t matter how many times you’ve had sex or how many partners you’ve had; anyone can get an STI.

 To protect yourself from STIs you need to use a condom or female condom every time you have sex.
 Condoms are the only method of contraception that protect against both pregnancy and STIs.
 Even if you're using another method of contraception, like the pill, to protect against pregnancy, you should still use a condom as well.

-Nervous or embarrassed?
+Nervous or embarrassed about getting tested?
 It's really common to feel nervous at the thought of getting tested but don’t worry, most infections are easily treated.
 Read our page on visiting Brook services to understand more about what might happen when you go for a test.
 You will probably find that most sexual health clinics work in a similar way.